jacques00077/alx-zero_day/README.md

-I am super excited about the alx programme
+I am very happy about the alx programme
 And I love the challenge